ThanmayJ/multiple-choice-qa/README.md

-# multiple-choice-qa

 This project was intended to familiarize myself with PyTorch DistributedDataParallel (DDP) and FullyShardedDataParallel (FSDP) training.
 I've tested it with two GPUs on a single node.

 ## Task
 **Multiple Choice Question Answering:** Given a question, classify the answer from a given set of possible answers.